ayotidapo/CurConverter/README.md

 3. Type npm install and press Enter to install the dependencies
 4. Type npm start to run the local server and visit localhost:3004 on your browser

- Note: You need to visit [fastforex to Get your API key](https://console.fastforex.io/auth/signin) and update it in the .env file
+ Note:If 403 error is thrown, you need to visit [fastforex](https://console.fastforex.io/auth/signin) to Get your API key and update it in the .env file

 ## To deploy on heroku